 Once a common sound heralding the start of summer, the chances are that few of us have ever heard a nightingale.
 Nightingales are now nationally rare, due mainly to the disappearance of much of its habitat in the UK over the past few decades.

 These lovely birds have made an extraordinary comeback at Knepp, thanks to the return of dense, thorny scrub where they like to build their nests.
-Amazingly, ecologists estimate we now have around 2% of the total UK population of nightingales breeding at Knepp.
+Amazingly, ecologists estimate we now have one of the largest concentrations of nightingales in Britain.

 The nightingale season begins in early April, when they fly in to England after their arduous annual migration from the African Congo and Sierra Leone.
 The males arrive first, scouting for nest sites.
 Females follow a few weeks later, lured from the sky by serenading males.